-Applicants seeking to take courses as non-credit students (audits) will be allowed to sit in classes providing seats are available for credit students.
+Applicants seeking to take courses as non-credit students (audits) may be allowed to sit in classes providing seats are available for credit students.
 Requirements include:

-- Completing an audit form and paying fees (\$75/credit hour) - Obtaining instructor's approval to audit the class - The audit student attends class as an observer, and may not take the instructor's time from for-credit students via questions and discussion.
+- Download and print out the application to audit from the website. - Distribute the reference form to be completed and mailed or emailed to the Seminary Office. - Pay the audit fee(s) (\$75/credit hour). - Obtain instructor's approval to audit the class. - The audit student attends class as an observer, and may not take the instructor's time from for-credit students via questions and discussion.